La Bamba (film): Plot

-During the Summer of 1957 in Northern California, Richard "Richie" Steven Valenzuela is a 16-year old Mexican-American boy who lives with his mother, Concepcion “Connie” Valenzuela and his younger brothers and sisters.
+During the summer of 1957 in Southern California, Richard "Richie" Steven Valenzuela is a 16-year old Mexican-American boy who lives with his mother, Concepcion "Connie" Valenzuela and his younger brothers and sisters.
 His family is poor, and he works as a farmhand after school.
-He loves music, especially rock and roll, and dreams of becoming a famous musician.
-Richie suffers from aviophobia due to recurring nightmares about the mid-air collision that occurred directly over his school, in which his best friend was crushed to death by the fallen aircraft, an event he did not witness due to attending his grandfather's funeral.
-One day, Richie's troubled older half-brother Bob Morales arrives after being released from jail, surprising him and his mother.
-They all decide to leave the farm and move to a house in Southern California, along with Bob's girlfriend, Rosie.
+He loves rock-and-roll music and dreams of becoming a rockstar.
+Richie suffers from aviophobia due to recurring nightmares about the mid-air collision that occurred directly over his school, in which his best friend was crushed to death by the fallen aircraft.
+One day, Richie's troubled half-brother Bob Morales arrives after being released from jail, surprising him and his mother.
+They all decide to leave the farm and move to a house in Southern California, along with Bob's girlfriend and Richie's ex, Rosie.

-Three months later, Richie attends San Fernando High School where he falls in love with fellow student Donna Ludwig, and joins his friend Chino's band, The Silhouettes.
-Bob becomes an alcoholic and starts to abuse Rosie, shouting at her and raping her.
-When he learns that Rosie is pregnant, he refuses to take responsibility.
-Richie invites Donna to a garage party where he and the Silhouettes are performing.
-At the party, Richie performs on his guitar, but he doesn't get his turn to sing and Donna does not attend.
+Three months later, Richie attends San Fernando High School where he falls in love with his classmate Donna Ludwig, and joins his friend Chino's band, The Silhouettes.
+Bob becomes an alcoholic and starts to abuse Rosie.
+When he learns that she is pregnant, he refuses to take responsibility.
+Richie invites Donna to a garage party where he and the Silhouettes are performing, but he doesn't get his turn to sing and Donna does not attend.

-Richie decides to host another party and becomes The Silhouettes’ new leader after they vote out their original leader.
+Richie decides to host another party and becomes The Silhouettes' new leader after they vote out their original leader.
 However, a drunken Bob crashes the party and starts a brawl among the attendees.
 The next day, Bob Keane, the owner and president of Del-Fi Records in Hollywood, auditions Richie after seeing him perform at the party and signs him to his label; Keane becomes his record producer and manager.
 Richie and Donna become a couple, despite Donna's father disapproving of his daughter dating a Hispanic boy, and Richie starts recording songs like "We Belong Together" and "Come On, Let's Go" at Gold Star Studios.
-Keane gives Richie his professional name of "Ritchie Valens", which Richie dislikes at first, but eventually accepts it.
-Ritchie starts releasing his songs on the radio and becomes an overnight sensation.
+Keane gives Richie his professional name of "Ritchie Valens", which Richie initially dislikes, but eventually comes to accept.
+Ritchie starts releasing his songs on radio and becomes an overnight sensation.